stnolting/neo430/README.md

 setup from this project, upload it to your FPGA board of choice and start exploring the capabilities of the NEO430 processor.
 Application program generation (and even installation) works by executing a single "make" command.
-Jump to the "Let’s Get It Starte" chapter, which provides a lot of guides and tutorials to make your first NEO430 setup run: https://github.com/stnolting/neo430/blob/master/doc/NEO430.pdf
+Jump to the "Let’s Get It Started" chapter, which provides a lot of guides and tutorials to make your first NEO430 setup run: https://github.com/stnolting/neo430/blob/master/doc/NEO430.pdf